-The Information Architecture Foundation (IAF) and the IAC are committed to providing a welcoming and harassment-free experience for all participants.
+The IAC is committed to providing a welcoming and harassment-free experience for all participants.
 The conference organizers and volunteers are dedicated to creating a safe environment for all participants of all genders, gender identities, ethnicities, races, religions, sexual orientations, physical or cognitive abilities, physical appearances.
 You are our community.
 This conference would not exist without you, your support, and your candor.

 Conference participants agree to the following Code of Conduct for all interactions during the conference, including, but not limited to: at the conference venue, at conference sponsored events, on social media (Slack, Twitter, etc.) during the conference, and all other online media.